DreezeInc/dev-setup/README.md

    ./quick-start.sh
    ```

+   The script will:
-   The script will ask for your password once at the beginning and cache it for the entire setup duration.
+   - Ask for your password once at the beginning and cache it for the entire setup duration
+   - Run the main developer environment setup
+   - Ask if you want to install Docker Desktop & Kubernetes (optional)

 ## macOS Apple Silicon Specific Features